bartacruz/fgatc/README.md

 * Multiplayer server that
   * relays positions of near planes.

+  * creates AI traffic that can be configured with the Django admin app

   * creates AI ATCs on demand and react to player's messages

   For instance, you can send a message like